 » “New FDCPA Violations You Must Know”, The National Bar Institute, March 2017

 » “Ensuring Compliance with the FDCPA”, The National Bar Institute, August 2016

 » “Averting Potential Ethical Problems in Collections”, The National Bar Institute, August 11, 2016

 » “First Look at the FCC’s TCPA Declaratory Rulings”, Maurice Wutscher Webinar Series, June 22, 2015

 He earned his Juris Doctor from Widener University School of Law and his Bachelor of the Arts from Wittenberg University.

-He is a member of the American Bankers Association, ACA International, the International Association of Privacy Professionals, the Mortgage Bankers Association, RMAI, and the American Bar Association.
+He is a member of the American Bankers Association, ACA International, the International Association of Privacy Professionals, the Mortgage Bankers Association, the Receivables Management Association International (RMAI), and the American Bar Association.

-Shannon is admitted to practice law in Pennsylvania and New Jersey, as well as in the United States District Courts for the Eastern, Middle, and Western Districts of Pennsylvania, the Eastern District of Tennessee, the Northern District of Illinois, and the United States Court of Appeals for the Third Circuit.
+Shannon is admitted to practice law in Pennsylvania and New Jersey, as well as in the United States District Courts for the Eastern, Middle, and Western Districts of Pennsylvania, the Eastern District of Tennessee, the Northern District of Illinois, the District of New Mexico, and the United States Court of Appeals for the Third Circuit.